lo5an/capstone-novice-library/02-marc.md

 > ## MARC Summary {.challenge}
 >
-> Write a function that takes a file name as an argument and prints
+> Write a python script that takes a file name as an argument and
-> out a numbered list of title, author, and publication date for each
+> prints out a numbered list of title, author, and publication date
-> record.
+> for each record.